 Course Structure and Content

-The Mathematics Department offers eight BSc Honours degrees and three MSci Honours undergraduate degrees.
-Recent additions are the Maths with Education degrees, in which students simultaneously acquire a BSc/MSci degree along with Qualified Teacher Status.
+The Mathematics Department offers eight BSc Honours degrees and three MSci Honours undergraduate degrees, including the Maths with Education degrees, in which students simultaneously acquire a BSc/MSci degree along with Qualified Teacher Status.
 There are also Joint Mathematics and Computing degrees, administered by the Computing department.

 Our undergraduate degree programmes provide students with a general introduction to the main areas of mathematics in the first two years and then permit students to specialise in the third and fourth, when they are welcome to choose from an extremely wide range of modules.
 As the first two years of the BSc and MSci degrees are essentially the same, there is some opportunity for transfer between these degrees on academic grounds.

 The overall objectives within the various degree programmes are to give excellence in chosen areas of study, to impart key knowledge of other areas, to give basic competence in certain marketable skills and to instil and maintain enthusiasm.
 In order to achieve this aim the undergraduate degree programme remains under continuous consideration with respect to overall structure, individual module content and teaching methods.

 Below you can see the basic information around the courses the Department currently offers.
 Courses and modules are subject to change in future years.

 Current students should visit the Blackboard page MathsCentral for timetables, updates or course annoucements.